Welcome to this week’s Survival Buzz with an update on my own preps plus news and announcements from the Backdoor Survival blog.

 Earth Tower Vertical Garden: 4-sided Wooden Planter on Wheels: So far I am impressed with my Earth Tower garden.
 Even when filled with potting soil, it was easy to move around on my porch.
 The real proof will be to see how my plants grow and thrive in my covered porch that only gets sun for 5 hours a day.

-The Prepper’s Water Survival Guide: Harvest, Treat, and Store Your Most Vital Resource: Water Month on Backdoor Survival is focusing on free resources but if you have $7.00 to spare, this is the book that I recommend.
+The Prepper’s Water Survival Guide: Harvest, Treat, and Store Your Most Vital Resource: Water Month on Backdoor Survival is focusing on free resources, this is the book that I recommend.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2 oz. making it perfect for the prepper.
 For more information, see my LifeStraw review.

 Sawyer Products Mini Water Filtration System: Fans of the Sawyer water filtration systems are evangelistic in their praise.
 Did you know they only weight 2 ounces and fit in the palm of your hand?
-At $16 give or take, the price is right.
+The price is right.
 Be sure to also check out the Family Color Coded Gift Pack which looks nice.

 Help support Backdoor Survival.
 Purchases earn a small commission and for that I thank you!